-- The vehicle must be level and stabilized.
+The vehicle must be level and stabilized.

-- Do not violate manufacturers' instructions on required clearances for

-- cooking appliances during use.
+- Do not violate manufacturers' instructions on required clearances for - cooking appliances during use.

-Do not store cooking appliances until - Can lead to a fire and explosion and result in death or serious injury.
+Do not store cooking appliances until cool to the touch. - Can lead to a fire and explosion and result in death or serious injury.